 - Individual Silence Game using candle and teacher

-- Listening to sounds of room, of nature, of body (listening activities are wonderful and kids love them!)
+- Listening to sounds of the room, of nature, of the body (listening activities are wonderful, and kids love them!)

 - Timer in vase

 - Two fingers in the air until all children had joined

 - Point to a child who will be quiet

 Download the Silence Game

 Do you practice the Silence Game in your home or classroom?
 Enjoy!